-Currently the Lake Vista pediatricians personally attend newborns in the hospital nurseries of Ochsner Baptist Hospital and Touro Infirmary.
-If you plan your delivery at any other hospital, including East Jefferson General Hospital, Tulane/Lakeside, West Jefferson, St. Tammany, or Lakeview, a pediatrician or neonatologist on staff at these hospitals will attend your infant’s healthcare needs in the days following delivery, and upon discharge, the Lake Vista Pediatrics staff can assist you in making your infant’s first visit to our office.
+Currently, the Lake Vista pediatricians personally attend newborns in the hospital nursery of Ochsner Baptist Hospital.
+If you plan your delivery at any other hospital, including Touro Infirmary, East Jefferson General Hospital, Tulane/Lakeside, West Jefferson, St. Tammany, or Lakeview, a pediatrician or neonatologist on staff at these hospitals will attend your infant’s healthcare needs in the days following delivery, and upon discharge, the Lake Vista Pediatrics staff can assist you in making your infant’s first visit to our office.

 Let Us Know

 When you are admitted to the hospital, your obstetrician or midwife will ask for the name of your pediatrician so that appropriate notification can be made upon delivery.
 Once the office receives notification, the pediatrician will be required to examine your infant within 24 hours of delivery, or sooner, if the nursery staff feels there are medical concerns beyond the scope of routine newborn care.
 Your pediatrician is not present during the delivery, unless there exists a “high risk” concern by your obstetrician, such as prematurity or a C-Section, at which time the neonatal nurse practitioner at the hospital will be directed to your delivery.
 Usually your pediatrician will examine your baby daily and visit with you until the day of discharge, whereupon instructions will be given for follow-up care at the office.

 ROUTINE NEWBORN CARE